sandwichdoge/catchOS/doc/Bochs_Emulator.md

 ```
 bochs -f bochsrc.txt -q
 ```
+When started, bochs may pause the emulation.
+Switch to bochs console, type 'c', then press Enter to continue.

 ## 2.4.
 Debugging
 Write this into your bochsrc: "magic_break: enabled=1", and put "xchg bx,bx" in your code